Harisaran-Singh/AudioFingerPrinting/README.md

 ## Notes

-* If you add or change songs in the database, re-run `build_database.py` and commit the updated `database.pkl`.
+- If you add or change songs in the database, re-run `build_database.py` and commit the updated `database.pkl`.
-* `fingerprint.py` is shared between `build_database.py` and `app.py`, so the matching logic used when building the database and when matching a query is guaranteed to stay in sync.
+- `fingerprint.py` is shared between `build_database.py` and `app.py`, so the matching logic used during database creation and query matching always stays in sync.